OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 ## Build and run

 All build and run instructions are based on https://github.com/Xilinx/Vitis-Tutorials/blob/master/Getting_Started/Vitis/Part4.md except for some platform specific changes.
-If you need to know the details of how build commands work, please refer to the original guilde.
+If you need to know the details of how these commands work, please refer to the original guilde.

 ### Software emulation

+Enter the following commands to run software emulation.

 ```bash
 cd <Path to the cloned repo>/Getting_Started/Vitis/example/u280/sw_emu